Lucia's Blog: 2021

 You can rest assured that Satan and his demons tremble when they see a child of God ready to fight on the battlefield, using the sword effectively!

 Sadly, many Christians don't use God's given weapon well, that is, the sword.
 They don't even know how to handle their swords, not even on a rudimentary level.
 Why do I make such charges?
 Simply because many don't know their Bible well.
-If you ask them to name the books of the Bible, the plan of salvation, sin, and its consequences, they struggle to answer.
+They struggle to answer if you ask them to name the books of the Bible, the plan of salvation, sin, and its consequences.
 It is amazing!

-1. How on earth can we be soldiers who have mastered their weapon, the Word of God, to win against our enemy?
+1. How can we be soldiers who have mastered their weapon, the Word of God, to win against our enemy?

 2. Have we forgotten that a good soldier must become proficient with his weapon to survive on the battlefield?!
-It is exactly what a good soldier of Christ must do!
+It is precisely what a good soldier of Christ must do!

 God is dismayed when He sees our unskillful actions, disinterested passiveness, and lack of fighting spirit.
 He is disappointed in us when we can't face and defeat Satan and his wicked devices.
 We must learn David's attitude of heart and hate every false way!